nikgalanop/edsger/src/design-choices.md

 they are nested into, as expected.
 This is implemented via lambda lifting.

 ### Type Casting:
-- We allow every possible type casting between arithmetic types.
+- We allow every possible type casting between arithmetic types (`int`, `char`, `bool`, `double`).
-- We only allow a pointer to be cast to an int.
+- We only allow a pointer to be cast to an int and no other arithmetic type.
 - We do not allow any arithmetic value to be cast into a pointer.
 - We allow casting between pointer types freely.